A one-dimensional morphoelastic model for burn injuries: sensitivity analysis and a feasibility study: The mathematical model

-We incorporate the proliferation of the (myo)fibroblasts into the model using logistic growth models.
-Signaling molecules also influence the proliferation, differentiation and division of the cells.
-By taking the signaling molecules into account, the reaction equations are given by:

-Here the parameter $r_F$ is the cell division rate, $r_F^\text{max}$ is the maximum factor of cell division rate enhancement because of the presence of the signaling molecules, $a_c^I$ is the signaling molecule concentration that causes half-maximum enhancement of the cell division rate, $\kappa_FF$ represents the reduction in the cell division rate because of crowding, $q$ is a fixed constant, $k_F$ is the signaling molecule-dependent cell differentiation rate of fibroblasts into myofibroblasts, $\delta_N$ is the apoptosis rate of fibroblasts and $\delta_M$ is the apoptosis rate of myofibroblasts.

-The stimulation of the differentiation of fibroblasts to myofibroblasts by TGF-$\beta$ is only effective in the presence of fibronectin and sufficient mechanical stiffness.
-The proliferation is represented by the first parts on the right-hand side of equations \eqref{R_N} and \eqref{R_M}.
-Myofibroblasts only proliferate in the presence of the signaling molecules, hence the difference between equation \eqref{R_N} and equation \eqref{R_M} in this first part.
-The differentiation from fibroblasts to myofibroblasts and the apoptosis of the cells are represented by the second and third parts, respectively.
-Although myofibroblasts are able to differentiate back to fibroblasts under the influence of Prostaglandin E$_2$ (PGE$_2$) \citep{Garrison2013}, we do not take into account the re-differentiation of myofibroblasts to fibroblasts.

-Fibroblasts are able to secrete and respond to the signaling molecules.
-As an addition to this fact we assume that a portion of myofibroblasts also secrete and consume signaling molecules.
-It is known that MMPs remove signaling molecules from the dermal layer.
-The MMP concentration depends on the distribution of (myo)fibroblasts, the collagen concentration, and the signaling molecule concentration.
-MMPs are inhibited by specific tissue inhibitors of metalloproteinases (TIMPs).
-In line with \cite{KoppenolThesis} we assume that the signaling molecules also play an important role in the inhibition.
-Therefore the chemical reaction equation and MMP concentration ($g$) are given by:

-In equation \eqref{sigchemical}, the parameter $k_c$ is the maximum net secretion rate of the signaling molecules, $\eta^I$ is the ratio of myofibroblasts to fibroblasts in the maximum secretion rate of the signaling molecules, $a_c^{II}$ is the signaling molecule concentration that causes the half-maximum net secretion rate of the signaling molecules, and $\delta_c$ is the proteolytic breakdown rate parameter of the signaling molecules.
-In equation \eqref{g-function} $\eta^{II}$ is the ratio of myofibroblasts to fibroblasts in the secretion rate of the MMPs and $1/[1+a_c^{III}c]$ represents the inhibition of the secretion of the generic MMP.
+Here $D_c$ is the Fickian diffusion coefficient of the signaling molecules, $k_c$ is the maximum net secretion rate of the signaling molecules, $\eta^I$ is the ratio of myofibroblasts to fibroblasts in the maximum secretion rate of the signaling molecules, $a_c^{II}$ is the concentration of the signaling molecules that causes the half-maximum net secretion rate of the signaling molecules, $\delta_c$ is the proteolytic breakdown rate parameter of the signaling molecules, $\eta^{II}$ is the ratio of myofibroblasts to fibroblasts in the secretion rate of the MMPs and $1/[1+a_c^{III}c]$ represents the inhibition of the secretion of the MMPs.
 Note that the MMP balance is assumed to be instantaneous.

-The amount of collagen is controlled by among others the number of fibroblast and myofibroblasts present in the dermal layer and the signaling molecule concentration.
-The proteolysis of collagen is like for the signaling molecules related to the MMP concentration.
-Together, the reaction equation is given by:
+One can find the derivation of this equation in the work of Koppenol and Vermolen \cite{Koppenol2017a}, and partly in the work of Olsen et al. \cite{Olsen1995}.